 - No men reported experiencing sexual harassment, whereas half the women did.

 - Female faculty reported double the experiences of bullying and intimidation compared to their male colleagues (80% vs. 40%).

 - Both genders were dissatisfied with the lack of tuition waivers.

 - Women were most satisfied with teaching, men were most satisfied with health benefits.

-- Both genders indicated the most likely reason to leave ASU would be to improve their salary.
+- Both genders indicated the most likely reason to leave Adams State would be to improve their salary.